jwilsson/AnySlider/README.md

 ## Development
 The current beta/unstable version can be found in the "develop" branch.
 Not recommended for production sites.

+Please send all pull requests to the "develop" branch as well.

 ## Features
 * Continuous autoplay.
 * Custom easings.